tbielawa/bitmath/docsite/source/instances.rst

    In [2]: print ugly_number
    5.96046447754MiB

-Now, let's use the ``format`` method to limit that to two digits of
+Now, let's use the :py:meth:`format` method to limit that to two digits of precision:
-precision:

 .. code-block:: python